diffblue/cbmc/doc/architectural/front-page.md

   the <a href="modules.html">Modules</a>
   link gives an overview of a directory in the CProver codebase.

-* If you already know exactly what you're looking for, the API reference is generated from the codebase.
+* If you already know exactly what you're looking for, the best place to look is the API reference, which is generated from the codebase.
 You can search for classes and class members in the search bar at top-right or use one of the links in the sidebar.